-6. Frontage.
+6. Frontage and Access.

 Frontage on a public street is not required for lots created in a pocket residential development.
-Private streets or private access may be used to provide lot frontage when a private street or private access is approved in accordance with SMC 17H.010.090 and a street design variance request is approved in accordance with SMC 17H.010.020.
-The parent site shall have a minimum of twenty-four feet of frontage on a public street.
+Private streets or private access may be used to provide lot frontage when a private street or private access is approved in accordance with SMC chapter 17H.010 SMC.090 and a street design variance request is approved in accordance with SMC 17H.010.020.
+The parent site shall have frontage on a public street sufficient for adequate access and utilities.